hrydgard/ppsspp-site/docs/reference/texture-replacement.md

 Using pngquant / pngyu to reduce the size of PNGs will also make PNG files load faster.
 See [this post](https://github.com/hrydgard/ppsspp/issues/12059#issuecomment-1436104606) for reference.

-From 1.15, PPSSPP will support multiple efficient GPU-native [texture compression formats](https://en.wikipedia.org/wiki/Texture_compression).
+From 1.15, PPSSPP supports multiple efficient GPU-native [texture compression formats](https://en.wikipedia.org/wiki/Texture_compression).
 Here's the current list:

 * .KTX2 file format: Basis and UASTC universal compression formats, only!
 * .DDS file format: BC1, BC2, BC3, BC7 (BC1-3 is equivalent to DXT1, DXT3, DXT5).
 These formats don't work on mobile!